subatomicdev/binance-futures-cpp/README.md

 # Binance Futures C++

 **This is an active project in the early stages, beginning mid Feb 2021, so I don't recommend relying on the library until it's had more testing and the API is stable.**
+# Summary
+Binance Futures C++ is a C++17 library for Binance's REST and websockets API.

+The project uses Microsoft's cpprestsdk for asynchronous websockets/HTTP functionality.

+---

 ## Recent Updates
 **9th March 2021**